-According to Defense Secretary Michael Fallon, more than £40 million will be spend to invest in a new cyber security center that’s designed to protect the Ministry of Defense (MoD).
+According to Defense Secretary Michael Fallon, more than £40 million will be spent to invest in a new cyber security center that’s designed to protect the Ministry of Defense (MoD).

 This Cyber Security Operations Centre is intended to be a committed facility using advanced cyber defense capabilities to protect the MoD cyberspace from threats like cyber criminals, hackers, and cyber espionage.

-At the heart or the proposed layered defense strategy will be a formalised information asset hardening mandate along the lines of the US DISA STIG secure configuration guidance.
+At the heart or the proposed layered defense strategy will be a formalized information asset hardening mandate along the lines of the US DISA STIG secure configuration guidance.

 This investment in the CSOC is due in part to the government’s plans to modernize and transform the MOD’s cyber security capabilities.
 The government has plans to invest a total of £1.9 billion over the next five years to help strengthen the UK’s defense measures from any possibly devastating cyber-attacks.